manticoresoftware/manticoresearch/manual/english/Searching/Conversational_search.md

 4. The LLM decides how to handle the message: search again, answer from the previous search context, or answer without retrieval.
 5. Buddy runs KNN search with the selected vector field when retrieval is needed.
 6. Buddy builds the LLM context from the vector field's `from='...'` source fields.
-7. The configured LLM generates the answer with inline references in `[ref:<id>]` format when it uses retrieved sources.
+7. The configured LLM generates the answer from the retrieved context and any `custom_prompt` instructions.
 8. Buddy saves the user message and the assistant reply in the conversation history.

 The fifth argument of `CALL CHAT` is called `fields` internally, but for conversational search it means the vector field used by `knn(...)`.
 It is not a list of fields to return.
 Buddy selects rows with `SELECT *`, then removes vector columns from the `sources` payload so the response does not include large embedding values.